pedasmith/ParseNetshModeBss/NetshG/Assets/Help/Netshg_help_versions.md

 ## Version 1.16 2025-05-23

-Added menu items for **perfmon**.
+Added menu items for **perfmon** and **usbview**.
 The perfmon /rel (reliability) command is marked as a common command.

+Fixed the netsh trace show scenario and netsh trace show provider commands.
+They didn't correctly take a value from the list of providers and scenarios.

 ## Version 1.15